-Federal Bureau of Investigations Special Agents with official credentials issued by the FBI are approved for unescorted access to the Restricted Access Areas or Sterile Areas of the Airport when conducting business.
+Federal Bureau of Investigations (FBI) Special Agents with official credentials issued by the FBI are approved for unescorted access to the Restricted Access Area when conducting official business.

-7. Other Security Identification Badges
+7. Other Security ID Media

-Other airport identification badges may be temporarily approved from time to time by the Director of Security or the Airport Security Coordinator.
-The acceptance of these other Security Identification Badges or identification media by the Port does not give the bearers permission to be in any part of a Restricted Access Area unless access is jobrelated.
+Other Security ID media may be temporarily approved from time to time by the Director of Security or the ASC.
+The acceptance of other Security ID media by the Port does not give Security ID media holder permission to be in any part of a Restricted Access Area unless while conducting official business.

-D. SECURITY VIOLATIONS / BADGE HOLDER'S RESPONSIBILITY
+D. SECURITY VIOLATIONS / AIRPORT-ISSUED ID MEDIA HOLDER'S RESPONSIBILITY

-Violation notices will be issued to alleged violators within five (5) business days of an incident.
-Notices will be delivered either by e-mail or certified mail or in person.
-"Issued" is defined as sent by e-mail or placed in U.S. Mail or accepted by an employee or company by personal delivery.
-It is the responsibility of every Airport Identification Badge holder to ensure the correct e-mail address and/or mailing address is on file in the Port of Seattle Credential Center.
+Violation notices will generally be issued to alleged violators within ten (10) business days of an incident.
+Violation notices will be delivered by e-mail, certified mail or in person.
+"Issued" is defined as sent via email, placed in U.S. Mail, or accepted by an employee or company by personal delivery.
+It is the responsibility of every Airport-Issued ID Media holder to ensure the correct e-mail address and/or mailing address is on file in the Port Credential Center.